Noomegipy/converter/README.md

-Test application for covert currencies
+Test application for convert currencies

 #### How to run:
 docker-compose up -d